 Sometimes bad things happen that turn out to be blessings.
 This was the case when my massage therapist dumped me.
 I learned a powerful difference between medical massage and wellness massage in treating and managing chronic pain.

-Using Massage for Medical Reasons
+Using Massage For Medical Reasons and Pain Relief

 I sought out a massage therapist since I had determined that massage was also going to need to be part of my long-term recovery process.
 (I had never had a massage in my life before this.)
 I tried a few people in different locations and finally settled on one particular woman.
 She was doing deep tissue massage on me.
 Sometimes it worked well and I felt a lot better.
 Sometimes it left me worse off.
 I always gave her feedback so I had the best chance of moving forward.
 (She knew of my long medical history and knew I was doing massage for the medical benefits, not to relax and take a nap.)